 Ah, the amazing maternal joy of — OW!
 What in the name of La Leche League is that kid doing to your poor boobs?
-That sweet, natural experience of breastfeeding can start to feel negative if your baby has a shallow latch.
-The great news is that with a little insider knowledge about how to properly latch a newborn, this problem has an easy fix.
+That sweet experience of breastfeeding can start to feel less-than-sweet if your baby has a shallow latch.
+The great news is that with a little insider knowledge about how to properly latch a newborn, this problem is likely fixable.

-A shallow latch is the technical term for “your baby isn't opening their mouth widely enough to nurse without causing you excruciating pain.”
-When a baby has a good latch, the areola should be in their mouth along with the nipple, according to the USDA's WIC Breastfeeding Support site.
+Shallow latch is the technical term for what happens your baby isn't opening their mouth widely enough to nurse without causing you pretty major discomfort or even pain.
+A shallow latch can lead to nipple damage, too, which is as bad as it sounds and can interfere with your nursing experience.
+When a baby has a good latch, the areola should be in their mouth along with the nipple.
 This allows the infant to nurse with little to no discomfort on the breastfeeding parent’s part.

-If you and your baby do experience shallow latching, especially in the beginning of the feeding journey, just know that it’s completely normal — you may simply need some time to work out the kinks.
-“Every mother and baby fit together in their own way, some facing more complex challenges than others,” lactation consultant Natalie Ward, BS, IBCLC, RLC, previously told Romper.
+If you and your baby do experience shallow latching, especially in the beginning of the feeding journey, know that it’s completely normal — you may simply need some time to work out the kinks.
+“Every mother and baby fit together in their own way, some facing more complex challenges than others,” lactation consultant Natalie Ward told Romper.

 If your baby will not latch properly, you should be able to work through it with a little bit of patience and expert knowledge.
 For everything you need to know about fixing a shallow latch, read on.